notadeejay/rbc-training/data/Week 4 Day 2/00__Intro to JavaScript PT. II Lecture__Lecture.md

 ---

 ## Teacher Notes

 - Make sure you start this day with a heavy review of the JavaScript concepts they learned last week.
 - Ask them to list the data types they can remember

 Start the lecture with a review of everything you did on Monday.
 Again, go slowly and answer their questions.
-It's likely that after playing around with the language on Monday they will have some questions, or have forgotten some data types.
+It's likely that after playing around with the language the previous class they will have some questions, or have forgotten some data types.
 It's okay to take a chunk of this lecture to review.

 Focus on reviewing if statements and functions.
 Those are usually the trickiest concepts to grasp.